archfrog/KioskForge/README.md

 # KioskForge README File
-[KioskForge](https://kioskforge.org) is a program to automate and simplify the process of setting up a new kiosk machine.
+KioskForge is a freeware, open source software (FOSS) program to automate and simplify the process of setting up a new kiosk machine.

 ## Synopsis
 KioskForge is intended to be used by somewhat non-technical users to set up a kiosk machine for browsing a given website or by more